imkira/mobiledevice/README.md

 mobiledevice is a command line utility for interacting with Apple's Private Mobile Device Framework.
 It can be used for automating some tasks like installing and uninstalling apps on your iPhone/iPad without having to manually do it via Xcode or iTunes.
-You don't need an jailbroken device!
+You don't need a jailbroken device!

 ## Requirements

-* iPhone 3G and above should work / iPad too (tested on iPhone 4)
+* iPhone 3G and above should work / iPad too (tested on iPhone 4).
 * iOS development certificate installed previously on device.
-* Mac OS X 10.6 and above (tested on Snow Leopard but should work on Lion too)
+* Mac OS X 10.6 and above (tested on Snow Leopard but should work on Lion too).
-* XCode 3 or 4 + iOS SDK
+* XCode 3 or 4 + iOS SDK.
+* Plug in your iPhone/iPad to your Mac via USB.
-* You need to compile the tool and optionally install it, in order to use it.
+* You need to compile the tool and optionally install it.

 ## Compilation & Installation